Austrian Dairy Industry: An Overview

 Dairy Cattle

 There are about 540,000 dairy cows in Austria, primarily raised on family-owned farms.
-These operations ensure high standards of animal welfare and milk quality, which are central to Austria's reputation for excellence in dairy production.
+These operations ensure high standards of animal welfare and milk quality, with Fleckvieh cattle comprising 87% of the herd.
+In 2021, the average Fleckvieh herd in Austria produced 7,834 kg of milk with a fat content of 4.16% and protein at 3.44%.

 Milk Processing

 The volume of milk processed annually in Austria is around 3.5 billion liters.
-The country boasts a well-developed processing infrastructure that supports a diverse range of dairy products, allowing for efficient production and distribution.
+The country boasts a well-developed processing infrastructure that supports a diverse range of dairy products.

 Cheese Production

 Austria produces approximately 200,000 tons of cheese each year.
-Popular varieties such as Bergkäse and Emmental are appreciated both within the country and internationally, contributing to Austria's strong position in the cheese market.
+Popular varieties such as Bergkäse and Emmental are appreciated both within the country and internationally.

 Milk Powder and Whey Production